-- 41. In fulfilling its duties and responsibilities, senior management and the board should take all the necessary measures to ensure that the bank has a permanent internal audit function commensurate with its size, the nature of its operations and the complexity of its organisation. - 42.
-Internal audit activities should normally be conducted by the bank's own internal audit staff.
-While internal audit activities may be partially or fully outsourced, the board of directors remains responsible for these activities and for maintaining an internal audit function within the bank.
+47. Internal audit activities should normally be conducted by the bank's own internal audit staff.
+When internal audit activities are partially or fully outsourced, the board of directors remains ultimately responsible for these activities and for maintaining an internal audit function within the bank.
 Outsourcing of internal audit activities is further addressed in principle 15 and related paragraphs.